 Through Science, children learn to think differently, investigate ideas, ask questions and discover answers themselves.
 They do this by observing, pattern seeking, identifying, classifying, researching and carrying out comparative and fair testing.
 Most importantly, in Science the children learn that mistakes are not to be feared but instead form a vital part of their learning journey.

-Science Day is a particular highlight of the Garden House calendar with teachers and visiting scientists collaborating to bring the magic of Science to life via a wide variety of experiments, demonstrations and workshops.
+STEM (Science, Technology, Engineering, Mathematics) Week is a highlight of the Garden House calendar with teachers and visiting scientists collaborating to engage, enthuse, and foster the children's curiosity via a wide variety of experiments, demonstrations and workshops.

 History at Garden House is so much more than dates and facts; it is a meaningful exploration through time, encouraging a natural curiosity to question and developing the skills to find answers.
 We cover a range of topics in keeping with the National Curriculum including British History as well as the wider world.

 The children’s learning is further enriched through workshops and trips to bring the past to life.
-We are extremely lucky as a school to have a number of connections through the community with establishments such as the Royal Hospital.
-The children gain a valued insight into the past through the visits and talks given to them by the Chelsea Pensioners.
+We are extremely lucky as a school to have a number of connections through the community with establishments such as the Royal Hospital and the Chelsea History Festival.
 Above all, we believe that the ability to formulate enquiry skills and develop the children’s own opinions is paramount to becoming successful historians.
 It is this sense of wonder and excitement that we harness within the children, equipping them for life.